-When sound waves are represented in a wave form, we instantly notice some basic characteristics.
-The waveform is a pictorial representation of the pressure variation in the air which travels as sound.
+When sound waves are represented in a waveform, we instantly notice some basic characteristics.
+The waveform is a pictorial representation of the pressure variation in the air, which travels as sound.
 These waves are alternately regions of high pressure and low pressure.
 Thanks to the waveform, sound waves now seem very similar to light and other electromagnetic radiation.

-Depiction of Sound Waves in Waveform and representation of Amplitude/ Loudness and Wavelength
+A depiction of Sound Waves in Waveform and representation of Amplitude/ Loudness and Wavelength

-This in light refers to the amount of energy in an electromagnetic wave and its meaning is the same here.
+Amplitude in light refers to the amount of energy in an electromagnetic wave and its meaning is the same here.
 Amplitude refers to the distance of the maximum vertical displacement of the wave from its mean position.
-Larger the amplitude, higher the energy.
+Larger the amplitude, the higher the energy.
 In sound, amplitude refers to the magnitude of compression and expansion experienced by the medium the sound wave is travelling through.
 This amplitude is perceived by our ears as loudness.
 High amplitude is equivalent to loud sounds.

 Frequency/ Pitch of the Sound Waves

 Frequency in a sound wave refers to the rate of the vibration of the sound travelling through the air.
 This parameter decides whether a sound is perceived as high pitched or low pitched.
-In sound, frequency is also known as Pitch.
+In sound, the frequency is also known as Pitch.
 The frequency of the vibrating source of sound is calculated in cycles per second.

-Velocity of Sound = Frequency * Wavelength
+The velocity of Sound = Frequency * Wavelength